Evgeny Kuznetsov breaks out with a pair of goals as the Capitals rout the Avalanche

 They were Kuznetsov’s first goals of the season, and they doubled as flashes of hope from the Capitals’ No. 1 center.
 Alex Ovechkin contributed late, notching his 734th goal with 2:21 left.
-His empty-netter was his fourth goal in three games, and the Capitals improved to 2-0-1.
+His empty-netter was his fourth goal in three games as the Capitals improved to 2-0-1.

 “If you just looked at the schedule and realize that we’ve got a couple of tough opponents, a division game and a couple of high-ranked opponents in the building, I thought that we did some good things to get five out of six points,” Capitals Coach Peter Laviolette said.